adeken03/Schedule-Assistant/README.md

 - **Week Preparation** - pick the ISO week, enter projections, and layer modifiers/events.
 - **Week Schedule** - build a draft schedule, tweak coverage, and run swap/grant actions.
 - **Validate / Import / Export** - run coverage checks, move data between weeks, or export PDFs/CSVs.
-- **Policies** - GM/IT roles can edit the active policy; SMs get read-only access when the flag is enabled.
+- **Policies** - GM/IT roles can edit the active policy, and SMs can edit after acknowledging a system-wide warning.
+Global labor % defaults to a realistic 27% of projected sales, with per-role group allocations layered on top.
 - **Employee Directory / Account Manager** - maintain roster data and application accounts.

 ## Policy + automation
 The Policy Composer exposes:
 - Global guardrails (min rest, max hours, split shift toggle, overtime penalty).
+- A global labor budget % (default 27% of projected sales) with a tolerance band managers can tighten or loosen.
 - Anchor-aware time blocks that understand `@open` / `@close` plus buffer minutes.
+- Role-group labor allocations, cut buffers, and cross-coverage rules so backup roles can fill last-resort gaps.
+- Inline policy editor with import/export so IT/GM can adjust guardrails without touching raw JSON.
+- Sequential workflow checks (wages, employees, projections) before generation so drafts stay grounded in real budgets.

 The generator consumes active policy, projections, modifiers, and availability to build a week plan.
-High-priority roles fill first, and every assignment honors rest windows plus desired-hour ranges.
+It honors rest windows, desired-hour ranges, labor budgets, and role group distributions while falling back to configured cross-coverage roles when no dedicated staff remain.
+Each run randomizes within the constraints to surface multiple valid drafts.

 ## Sample data
 Populate a starter roster and realistic availability:
 ```
 python -m app.scripts.seed_employees
 ```
-Run it once on a fresh database to get 30+ FOH/BOH records for demos and tests.
+Run it once on a fresh database to get 65+ FOH/BOH records for demos and tests, with balanced coverage for Prep/Chip/Shake and Cashier/To-Go.

 ## Development notes & troubleshooting
 - Data lives in `app/data/`.
 Delete `schedule.db` if you need a fresh environment (dev only).